Prescott, Cowboys win 40-34, make Eagles wait on top seed

+ARLINGTON, Texas (AP) — Dak Prescott stepped to the podium after helping Dallas rally past the Philadelphia Eagles and immediately addressed the first reason the Cowboys needed a comeback.

+“Let’s start with the interception,” the star quarterback said before a reporter could even ask a question.

-ARLINGTON, Texas (AP)Dak Prescott threw for 347 yards and three touchdowns, Brett Maher kicked the go-ahead field goal late and the Dallas Cowboys beat the Philadelphia Eagles 40-34 on Saturday.
+Prescott finished with 347 yards passing and three touchdowns after Josh Sweat’s shocking 42-yard pick-6, Brett Maher kicked the go-ahead field goal late and the Cowboys beat the Eagles 40-34 on Saturday.

-Gardner Minshew threw two scoring passes and had a TD run filling in for the injured Jalen Hurts, but his second interception set up Maher’s go-ahead kick.
+Gardner Minshew threw two scoring passes and had a TD run filling in for injured Philadelphia QB Jalen Hurts, but his second interception set up Maher’s go-ahead kick.

-The NFL-leading Eagles (13-2) had two turnovers in the final five minutes and missed a chance to clinch the NFC’s top seed in a matchup of playoff-bound division rivals.
+The NFL-leading Eagles (13-2) had two of their four turnovers in the final five minutes and missed a chance to clinch the NFC’s top seed in a matchup of playoff-bound division rivals.

 Dallas, the defending NFC East champ, kept alive faint hopes of catching them.

-One Philadelphia victory or loss by Dallas (11-4) in the final two games would wrap up home-field advantage throughout the NFC playoffs for the Eagles.
+One Philadelphia victory or loss by Dallas (11-4) in the final two games would wrap up home-field advantage throughout the NFC playoffs for the Eagles, whose five-game winning streak ended.

-The Eagles had plenty of chances to wrap everything up in this game, but instead had their five-game winning streak stopped.
-And they got off to a strong start when defensive end Josh Sweat snared an ill-advised throw by Prescott and ran 42 yards for a touchdown and an early 10-0 lead.
+“We missed an opportunity,” Minshew said.
+“You can’t turn the ball over four times.
+We stress turnovers all the time.
+That’s what has made us successful.”

+Dallas was down 10-0 after Prescott’s third pass of the game — intended for wide-open tight end Dalton Schultz — was too low.
+Sweat made a leaping point-blank pick, and the defensive end easily ran through Prescott’s desperate attempt at a tackle.

+“Guess I just misjudged his length.
+He made a great catch,” Prescott said.
+“I was chasing him down, like, ‘Is this happening again?
+Oh well.
+Let me get back on the field, let’s get this thing back rolling.’”

+Prescott rallied the Cowboys in front before halftime, but they went down by 10 again in the second half.

-T.Y.
-Hilton’s first catch in his Dallas debut was a 52-yarder on third-and-30, setting up CeeDee Lamb’s second touchdown on a 7-yard pass for a 34-34 tie with 5:49 remaining.
+The deficit was seven in the fourth quarter when T.Y.
+Hilton’s first catch in his Dallas debut came on a 52-yarder on third-and-30.
+It set up CeeDee Lamb’s second touchdown on a 7-yard pass for a 34-34 tie with 5:49 remaining.

+Hilton took off on a go route down the Dallas sideline, surging past Darius Slay before Prescott hit him in stride.

+“I can still play.
+If you don’t think I can play, then that’s on you,” said the 33-year-old Hilton, who spent 10 years with Indianapolis.
+“I don’t have to be fast.
+I can be slow, I can still get open.
+But I’m still fast.”

 The Cowboys had to settle for Maher’s fourth field goal after Miles Sanders fumbled on the first play of the Eagles’ next possession.

-Needing a touchdown to win, Minshew got the Eagles to the Dallas 19-yard line with a 22-yard completion to DeVonta Smith, who had two touchdown catches.
+Needing a touchdown to win, Minshew got the Eagles to the Dallas 19-yard line with a 22-yard completion to DeVonta Smith, who had two touchdown catches and 113 yards receiving.

 After spiking the ball to stop the clock, Minshew threw incomplete twice.
 He was never sacked against the league’s No. 2 defense in sacks, but faced heavy pressure on the decisive play and had to chuck the ball deep.